kenspirit/generator-evergrow/README.md

 ### Web Application Bootstrap

-Then generate your new web application in your application folder through below command.
+Then create a new folder which serves as your new web application folder.
+Generate your new web application in that folder through below command.
 It will prompt you to provide the project name and git url:

 ```bash
 yo evergrow